indorilftw/AdvCompArch/README.md

 (The MIT License)

-Copyright (c) 2012 Gregory "mastergreg" Liras
+Copyright (c) 2012 Vasilis "indorilftw" Gerakaris

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the